Effective nuclear charge: Calculations

 S can be found by the systematic application of various rule sets.

 Slater's rules

-The simplest method for determining the shielding constant for a given electron is the use of "Slater's rules" (named after John C. Slater).
+The simplest method for determining the shielding constant for a given electron is the use of "Slater's rules", devised by John C. Slater, and published in 1930.
 These algebraic rules are significantly simpler than finding shielding constants using ab initio calculation.

 Hartree–Fock method

 A more theoretically justified method is to calculate the shielding constant using the Hartree-Fock method.
 Douglas Hartree defined the effective Z of a Hartree–Fock orbital to be: